 On each GLACIER Tax Prep screen, you can access "Help" located at the top of each screen to submit a question to the GTP Support Center.
 Or you email GLACIER Tax Prep directly by clicking the "HELP" button in the GLACIER Tax Prep to connect to a live tax professional at the GTP support center.
 GLACIER Tax Prep will respond to your email within 24 hours.
 For privacy concerns do not include our social security number or ITIN in your email.

-NO. You must print the tax return forms from GLACIER Tax Prep and then mail them to the IRS at the address provided to you by GLACIER Tax Prep.
+NO. You must print the tax return forms from GLACIER Tax Prep, sign them, copy them, and then mail them to the IRS at the address provided to you by GLACIER Tax Prep.
 Be sure to keep copies of all of your forms before you mail them!

 If you qualify as a RESIDENT alien for tax purposes, you CANNOT use GLACIER Tax Prep but you can file your RESIDENT taxes on your own or with a professional tax preparer.
 (See FAQ #21) Resident aliens file taxes in the same manner as U.S. citizens using Form 1040 or Form 1040EZ.